android-tools/devpanel/README.md

 For more info plz look at sample.

 # ChangeLog
-0.1.2-alpha:
+0.1.3-alpha:
+1. Fix.
+Do not ignore onChange for StringMutable 0.1.2-alpha:
 1. Fix.
 Create only one shared preferences for all mutables
 2. Fix.
 Ability to set certain preference for preference info